logo

 • Requires an average score/result of at least 4 in all four skill areas (listening, speaking, reading, and writing)

-• Only valid if provided by an approved testing site where the assessment is teacher-focused
+• Only valid if provided by an approved testing site where the assessment is teacher-focused.

 Please note

 The English language proficiency assessment must have occurred no more than two years prior to the date that your application for registration is submitted.
 The required scores must be obtained in one test.
+An exemption from completing an English language test may be considered in exceptional circumstances.